IPMonitor Class

 The Received parameter provides the number of packets received since monitoring began.

 The Dropped parameter provides the number of packets that were dropped since monitoring began.
-Packets may be dropped if BufferSize is too small to keep all of the data, or because do_events was called too infrequently.
+Packets may be dropped if the value of the field of the Adapter that is being monitored is too small to keep all of the data, or because do_events was called too infrequently.

 The AdapterDropped parameter provides the full number of packets that were dropped by the network adapter since monitoring began.